aniket-patra/aniket-patra.github.io/README.md

 -Edited Thank You page and added theme-color meta tag on 26/Dec/2020

 -Edited favicon and added og meta tags on 28/Dec/2020.

+-Added auto redirect to home page from ERROR 404 page on 28/Dec/2020.